-Innovation at Gillings SPH
+Innovation at Gillings

 The Gillings School is committed to research, innovation, entrepreneurship, and problem solving.
 Our resources, including the $50 million Gillings gift, allow the school of public health to accelerate its response to some of the most pressing public health problems across North Carolina and around the world.
 The UNC Gillings School of Global Public Health has been an innovation leader since the School opened in 1940.

 We take to heart the Innovate Carolina concept that “an innovation is the successful implementation of a novel, valuable idea.”
 Our public health innovations must be needed and adopted, not just new.
 Our approach focuses on several fundamental components: